cutelyst/cutelyst/README.md

 Qt's meta object system is what powers the core of Cutelyst, it allows for introspecting controller's methods signatures and generate matching actions that can be invoked later.
 Main features:

  * Cross-platform
- * Pluggable Engines:
+ * Pluggable Engines
-  * uWSGI - Multiple protocols support
+  * uWSGI - Multiple protocols support (HTTP 1.0, FastCGI, uWSGI)
-   * HTTP 1.0
-   * FastCGI
-   * uWSGI
-  * Cutelyst-WSGI - A cross-platform and fast WSGI engine
+  * Cutelyst-WSGI - A cross-platform and fast WSGI engine (HTTP 1.1 with Pipelining and Keep-Alive)
-   * HTTP 1.1 (Pipelining, Keep-Alive)
  * REST with ActionREST
  * Plugin based views
   * [Grantlee](http://www.grantlee.org) (A Qt implementation of Django's template engine)